Quasimodo: In the first film

 Quasimodo sneaks out of the cathedral during the Festival of Fools, where he is crowned the "King of Fools".
 While there, he meets Esmeralda, with whom he falls in love.
-Two of Frollo's guards ruin the moment where they throw tomatoes at him and bind him to a wheel to torment him.
-Then everyone joins in.
+Two of Frollo's guards ruin the moment by throwing tomatoes at him and binding him to a wheel to torment him, rousing a crowd of onlookers to join in.
 Frollo refuses to help as punishment for his disobedience.
-Esmeralda takes pity on him and frees him after Phoebus failed to get Frollo to intervene.
-After Esmeralda escapes, Frollo confronts Quasimodo who apologizes and returns to the bell tower.
-He later befriends her, and he helps her flee from Frollo's men in gratitude.
+Esmeralda takes pity on him and frees him after Phoebus fails to get Frollo to intervene.
+After Esmeralda escapes, Frollo confronts Quasimodo, who apologizes and returns to the bell tower.
+He later befriends Esmeralda when she claims sanctuary from Frollo in the cathedral, and he helps her flee from Frollo's men in gratitude.
+Though saddened to see that Esmeralda has romantic love for Captain Phoebus rather than himself, Quasimodo cares for her enough to learn to respect her choice.

-Frollo eventually locates Esmeralda and her lover Captain Phoebus at the Court of Miracles.
+Frollo eventually locates Esmeralda and Phoebus at the Court of Miracles.
 He sentences Esmeralda to death, and has Quasimodo chained up in the bell tower.
 Quasimodo breaks free, however, and rescues Esmeralda from execution.
 Phoebus breaks free from his cage and rallies the citizens of Paris against Frollo's tyranny.
 From the bell tower, Quasimodo and the gargoyles watch the citizens fighting Frollo's army.
 They pour molten lead onto the streets, preventing Frollo and his soldiers from breaking in.
 However, Frollo successfully manages to enter the cathedral.
 He tries to kill Quasimodo, who is mourning Esmeralda, believing her to be dead.
 The two struggle briefly until Quasimodo throws Frollo to the floor and denounces him, finally seeing him for what he is.
 Esmeralda awakens and Quasimodo rushes her to safety.
 He then fights the wrathful Frollo, who reveals the truth about his mother to him.
 Both fall from the balcony, but Phoebus catches Quasimodo and pulls him to safety, while Frollo falls to his death.

-Quasimodo is finally accepted into society by the citizens of Paris as they celebrate Frollo's death and the liberation of the city.
+Quasimodo is finally accepted into society by the citizens of Paris as they celebrate the liberation of the city from Frollo.

 In the second film

-In Disney's 2002 direct-to-video sequel, The Hunchback of Notre Dame II, Quasimodo (again voiced by Hulce) reappears as the protagonist.
+In Disney's 2002 direct-to-video sequel, The Hunchback of Notre Dame II, Quasimodo (again voiced by Hulce) reappears, once again as the protagonist.
 He remains a bell-ringer, still living in Notre Dame with the gargoyles.
 This time, he is able to move around Paris freely.
 He finds love in a beautiful circus performer named Madellaine (voiced by Jennifer Love Hewitt), who ultimately reveals that she is aware that the gargoyles are alive.
 His love for Madellaine is briefly strained when he learns she was actually working on behalf of a greedy magician named Sarousch who plans to steal a particularly valuable bell called La Fidele, from Notre Dame.
 Madellaine's true feelings for Quasimodo overcome her reluctant loyalty to Sarousch, however, and she aids Quasimodo in bringing Sarousch to justice.
 Quasimodo forgives Madellaine and the two pledge their love to each other.